postgres-ai/docs/blog/20210831-postgresql-subtransactions-considered-harmful.md

 Result: be extremely careful with `SELECT ..
 FOR UPDATE` in transactions that include subtransactions.

-## Problem 4: subtransactions and long-running transactions on primary may lead to drastic performance degradation on standbys
+## Problem 4: Subtrans SLRU overflow
 This problem needs to be described in a little bit more detailed form because, as I believe, a growing number of systems might experience it.
 It was recently observed in a heavily-loaded system one of our clients is running (I hope they will share their experience soon in a separate blog post).

 The key aspects in this case are: